Fashion designers look to patents to fight knockoffs

-NEW YORK Design companies tending to the details of fashion shows have more to think about than skirt lengths and handbag clasps - they must decide whether to seek U.S. patent protection for their looks.
+NEW YORK, Sept 12 Design companies tending to the details of fashion shows have more to think about than skirt lengths and handbag clasps - they must decide whether to seek U.S. patent protection for their looks.

 Diane von Furstenberg, famous for her wrap dresses, has a design patent on a chain mail-style bag.
 The popular French line Celine has one on the envelope-style handbag sported by countless fashion experts at New York Fashion Week.